anuvindhs/SysOpsAdministrator-Associate-SOA-C02/README.md

 ## Introduction

+##### A Complete resources Bank - links to videos, labs & study materials which are generally available on the world wide web for free in an organized way that you can consume to pass the AWS SysOps Exam successfully.

 The AWS Certified SysOps Administrator – Associate (SOA-C02) exam is intended for system administrators in a cloud operations role.
 The exam validates a candidate’s ability to deploy, manage, and operate workloads on AWS.

-##### I will be adding resources to this repositrry in a organised way which are avilable freely from the world wide web .
-To make it easy for learning

 ## :cloud: SysOpsAdministrator-Associate(SOA-C02) :cloud: